 Make sure you are billing correctly and collecting payments in a timely manner.
 This will help you avoid financial woes down the road.

-- Promote your business.
-IV hydration is a unique and growing industry.
+The IV hydration industry is a unique and growing sector.
 Make sure your potential customers know about your business by promoting it.

 You can use various marketing channels to reach potential customers, such as online directories, flyers, and word-of-mouth.